iNeedHelpX/nathacksentry/README.md

 - VSCode is my IDE of choice.
 I avoid Android Studio and XCode at all costs.

 - I don't own an android and have not tested my project on Android simulator.
 However this project is Android compatible.
-I have set it up to work on a Android with my signing keys just in case.
+I have set it up to work on Android with my signing keys just in case.
 If needed I will send an APK file over!

 # A bit about the problem and my personal understanding and interest in the matter